 Endocannabinoid system and effect of cannabinoid

-The endocannabinoid signaling system (ECS) was discovered because receptors in this system are the targets of psychotropic cannabinoids found in Cannabis plant.12 The ECS is an ancient, evolutionarily conserved, and ubiquitous lipid signaling system that is important in a variety of physiological and pathophysiological processes, including but not limited to, neural development, immune function, appetite, bone growth, inflammation, and pain modulation.6 It consists of cannabinoid 1 and 2 (CB1 and CB2) receptors, which are G-protein coupled receptors, their endogenous ligands, called endocannabinoids (e.g., anandamide and 2-arachidonoylglycerol) and two hydrolytic enzymes to terminate signaling of edocannabinoids.6,7 Cannabinoids from Cannabis plant (phytocannabinoids) can also bind to cannabinoid receptors influencing functions of ECS.6,7
+The endocannabinoid signaling system (ECS) was discovered because receptors in this system are the targets of psychotropic cannabinoids found in the cannabis plant.12 The ECS is an ancient, evolutionarily conserved, and ubiquitous lipid signaling system that is important in a variety of physiological and pathophysiological processes, including but not limited to, neural development, immune function, appetite, bone growth, inflammation, and pain modulation.6 It consists of cannabinoid 1 and 2 (CB1 and CB2) receptors, which are G-protein coupled receptors, their endogenous ligands, called endocannabinoids (e.g., anandamide and 2-arachidonoylglycerol) and two hydrolytic enzymes to terminate signalling of endocannabinoids.6,7 Cannabinoids from the cannabis plant (phytocannabinoids) can also bind to cannabinoid receptors influencing functions of ECS.6,7

 CB1 receptors are mainly expressed in the central and peripheral nervous systems (CNS and PNS, respectively) as well as in various organs, while CB2 receptors are mainly expressed peripherally and in the components of the immune system, such as on macrophages and the spleen (Table 2).6,8,10